-Course Description: Natural-resource science, technology, and the innovation process.
-Focus on subjects related to food, agriculture, forestry, water, the urban environment, and energy, and how they impact sustainable development.
+Course Description: The main topics are natural-resource science, technology, and the innovation process.
+The focus is on subjects related to food, agriculture, forestry, water, the urban environment, and energy, and how they impact sustainable development.

 Course Framing: This course addresses how human societies perceive, use, and change natural resources, by examining the drivers, feedbacks, and social impacts of the innovation process.
 The course connects the ecological and economic systems studied during the first semester of the Master's in Development Practice degree program with the social realm.
 Whereas innovation systems have traditionally taken the perspective of a market economy and how firms rely on and influence innovation, this course focuses on the materials and energy on which societies depend, the ecological- economic-social dynamics of change in materials/energy use, and the ways science, technology and society integrate to foster sustainable development.
 This course recognizes that industrial civilization relies upon natural resources for its support, development, and growth.